 One of my favorite aspects of the Great Northern Catskills is the scenic drives.
 Nearly everywhere you drive here is a gorgeous masterpiece.
 On my way to Hunter Mountain and back I was delighted by the lovely winding roads that followed rushing creeks and the alluring Kaaterskill Falls.
 This drive is an attraction within itself, so if you’re headed toward Hunter Mountain or other hiking spots in the area, make sure to safely acknowledge your beautiful surroundings.

 My partner and I were excited to see the weather cleared up on our second day in Greene County, and used this opportunity to visit the Thomas Cole National Historic Site.
 This attraction has always been on my list due to my love for painting and Romanticism.
 Cole easily encapsulates both categories, so I knew visiting his home and studio would be a perfect artistic adventure.
 We ventured throughout the property both indoors and out, appreciating the great variety of work.
-One of my favorite exhibitions was the Pollinator Pavilion, an outdoor space that recognizes the importance of pollinator species.

 While waiting to enter the Main House we walked along the porch and took in the beautiful views of the mountains before us.
 Accompanying the views was information regarding Cole’s work, as he used the mountainous landscape for reference in his other paintings.
 It was easy to understand why Cole felt so inspired.
 After all, the Catskill Mountains have inspired so many artists.